Van Life Europe: 8 months & 12 countries in a campervan

 Where can you find the van life community?

-- Croatian coast in May/June: Before the main season, quiet places for 2-3 week stays with a community.
+- Croatian coast in May/June: Before the main season, quiet places for 2-3 week stays with community.

 - Meet-ups and festivals: Vantastival (Ireland), Adventure Van Expo (Germany, Austria, Italy annually), Vanlife Gathering (Portugal).